martin-martin/cheatsheet/README.md

 5. Add the new PDF cheat sheet file to <https://github.com/CodingNomads/cheatsheets>.
 6. Get the raw file URL and link the cheat sheet as a downloadable file in your course content.

+You can change the style of the cheat sheets by editing the CSS in `templates/style.css`.

 ## Acknowledgements

 Thanks to [@poljar](https://github.com/poljar/cheatsheet) for the original code repository.